nkhil/courier_kata/README.md

 ## Prices

 As the brief doesn't explicitly mention the currency, and in order to keep the library currency agnostic to be able to keep the library scalable and reuseable, prices are stored as integers (in pennies, or the lowest unit of currency).
 This also avoids floating point errors.
-A helper method (formatPrice in App/helpers.js) can be used to convert the integer into a string for presentation purposes.
+A helper method can be used to convert the integer into a string for presentation purposes.

 Also, as the prices might be subject to change, I've separated it out into its own file.